Omkumar2003/Git/README.md

 ## New Branch
 You should already be on the main branch: your "default" branch.
 You can always check with git branch.

-Two Ways to Create a Branch
+2 Ways to Create a Branch

 ```
 git branch my_new_branch